Graduation day smelled like chalk dust and high-stakes desperation.

 My feet moved before my brain caught up.
 The classroom felt smaller than usual, like the walls had inched in just to watch.

 Iruka stood at the front with the clipboard.
-Mizuki lounged nearby with his easy smile and too-bright eyes.
-The air between them and Naruto might as well have been a chalk outline.
+Mizuki lounged nearby with an easy smile and eyes that didn't quite match it.

-Naruto's "clone" lay on the floor beside him: pale, squashed, half-formed.
-It looked like someone had described a human to a ghost with a bad memory.
+Naruto's "clone" lay on the floor beside him.
+It was a disaster.
+Pale, squashed, half-formed.
+It looked like someone had tried to make a person out of melting wax and gave up halfway through.

 "Okay, Naruto, step aside," Iruka said, rubbing his temples.
 "Sylvie, you're up.
-Show us Clone Jutsu."
+Show us the Clone Jutsu."

-Naruto shuffled to the side, shoulders hunched, eyes flicking between me and the corpse-clone.
-His chakra buzzed with embarrassment, anger, that familiar burn of I really tried, why wasn't it enough?
+Naruto shuffled to the side, shoulders hunched, eyes flicking between me and the puddle-person on the floor.
+His energy buzzed with embarrassment, anger, and that familiar burn of I really tried, why wasn't it enough?

 I swallowed, moved to the center of the room, and brought my hands up.